bibleexchange/courses/romans/en/1301_chapter-13-christian-subjection.md

 > Acts 23:1&mdash;And Paul, earnestly beholding the council, said, Men and brethren, I have lived in all good conscience before God until this day.

 ## The Objects of Our Subjection, vs. 6-10

-> Romans 13:6-&mdash; For for this cause pay ye tribute also: for they are God's ministers, attending continually upon this very thing.
-7 ¶ Render therefore to all their dues: tribute to whom tribute is due; custom to whom custom; fear to whom fear; honour to whom honour.
-8 Owe no man any thing, but to love one another: for he that loveth another hath fulfilled the law.
-9 For this, Thou shalt not commit adultery, Thou shalt not kill, Thou shalt not steal, Thou shalt not bear false witness, Thou shalt not covet; and if there be any other commandment, it is briefly comprehended in this saying, namely, Thou shalt love thy neighbour as thyself.
-10 Love worketh no ill to his neighbour: therefore love is the fulfilling of the law.

 ### Pay Tribute - A Christian in Society